kitten/fluorine/README.md

 On top of that we've got a new way of handling side effects: Agendas.
 This enables you to schedule observables as streams of actions, which roll back all their changes if they fail.
 This makes it easy to design exceedingly complex side effects.

-## Documentation

-You can find the [Documentation](docs/README.md) here on Github.

-It is advised, that you read the [Concepts](docs/introduction/concepts.md) document, that describes all the concepts, basics and patterns that you need to get started.

 ## Frequently Asked Questions